Particular/docs.particular.net/nservicebus/tools/migrate-to-native-delivery.md

 ### Preview

-To get a preview of endpoints and their status use the following command.
+To get a preview of endpoints and their status use the `preview` command with the following extra parameters.

+- `--target`: The connection string of the target transport used to validate destinations

 **RavenDB**